eugenia1984/eugenia1984/README.md

 🔭 I’m working as a <strong>Front End Developer</strong> with **Next.js**, **React**, **TypeScript**, **MaterialUI** and **Styled-Components**.

+- 🌱 At 2024 I continue with React and Next.

 - 🌱 In 2023 I studied: **React** and **UX/UI Design** with Codo a Codo and get my **Programming degree** at **UTN** (Universidad Tecnológica Nacional).

 - 🌱 In 2022: <strong>Full Stack: React & Node.js</strong> in <i>Numen Academy</i>, <strong>Full Stack: JavaScript & Node.js</strong> with <i>Codo a Codo</i>.